MELDProject/meld_graph/docs/prepare_data.md

 ## Prepare the demographic information (required only to compute the harmonisation parameters)

-To compute the harmonisation parameters, you will need to provide a couple of information about the subjects into a csv file.
+To compute the harmonisation parameters, you will need to provide some information about the subjects into a csv file.

 You can copy the *demographics_file.csv* that you can find in your <meld_data_folder> and create a new version of it with the harmonisation code *demographics_file_<harmo_code>.csv*. (e.g *demographics_file_H1.csv*)